Denmark and the euro

-Denmark uses the krone as its currency and does not use the euro, having negotiated the right to opt out from participation under the Maastricht Treaty of 1992.
+Denmark uses the Danish krone as its official currency.
+While it is a member state of the European Union, it has not joined the eurozone or adopted the euro.
+The country negotiated the right to opt out from participation under the Maastricht Treaty of 1992.
 In 2000, the government held a referendum on introducing the euro, which was defeated with 53.2% voting no and 46.8% voting yes.
-The Danish krone is part of the ERM II mechanism, so its exchange rate is tied to within 2.25% of the euro.
+The Danish krone is part of the ERM II mechanism, so its exchange rate is tied to within a 2.25% range of the euro.

-Many political parties in Denmark favour the introduction of the euro and the idea of a second referendum has even been suggested several times since 2000.
-However, some important parties such as the Danish People's Party, Socialist People's Party and Red–Green Alliance do not support joining the currency.
-Public opinion surveys have shown fluctuating support for the single currency with majorities in favour for some years after the physical introduction of the currency.
-However, following the 2008 financial crisis, support began to fall, and in late 2011, support for the euro declined due to the euro area crisis.
+Several Danish political parties favour adopting the euro, and a second referendum has been proposed several times since 2000.
+However, some important parties such as the Danish People's Party, Socialist People's Party, and Red–Green Alliance do not support joining the currency.
+Public opinion surveys have shown fluctuating support for the single currency, with the majority in favour for a few years before the 2008 financial crisis, with support falling further due to the euro area crisis in 2011.

-Denmark borders one eurozone member, Germany, and one EU member that is obliged to adopt the euro in the future but currently has no plans to do so, Sweden.

-International finance scholars generally consider currency pegs to be fragile, yet Denmark has been able to maintain the krone peg to the euro consistently since the euro's introduction in 1999.
+International finance scholars generally consider currency pegs to be fragile; however, Denmark has been able to maintain the krone's peg to the euro consistently since its introduction in 1999.

-Current Status – ERM II

-In the ratification process of the Maastricht Treaty in 1992 the Danish government issued a referendum due to constitutional requirements.
-The Danish constitution requires 5/6 of the parliament's approval in the case of a transfer of sovereignty cf. art.
-20 of Grundloven.
-If this requirement is not met, it will be necessary to host a referendum.
-The referendum resulted in 50.7% of the population voting against the ratification of the Maastricht Treaty, while only 49.3% voted in favour.
-The bourgeois coalition government of Denmark in 1992 consisting of Conservatives, Agrarian Liberals, and the Social Democrats held approximately 80% of the seats in the Danish parliament (Folketing) and therefore believed that the referendum would easily get approved which was not the case.
+Current status